-Supporting a project such as TAP, that crosses Greece and includes a spur to Italy, could still raise concerns about Russian influence.
-Observers note that Russian companies have bid to purchase two major Greek gas companies; and that Italy and Russia historically have close ties on energy issues, including natural gas (especially under the government of former prime minister Silvio Berlusconi).
+Supporting TAP, that crosses Greece and eventually ends in Italy, could still raise concerns about Russian influence.
+Observers note that Russian companies have shown interest in Greece's natural gas sector; and that Italy and Russia historically have close ties on energy issues, including natural gas (especially under the government of former Prime Minister Silvio Berlusconi).
 Such concerns could, however, be mitigated depending on the policy measures taken by future Greek and Italian governments.